-Despite the Association's implementation of the scheduled toll rate increase in 2005 and performance of the toll rate studies required under the Trust Indenture, the Association has been unable to comply with the Bond Revenue Covenant since January 2005.
-Therefore, as of January 1, 2008 (after 36 consecutive months), the Association is in default under the Trust Indenture.
-The bond documents provide the Trustee, upon the written request of 25% or more of the bondholders, with certain specific remedies in the event of such default.
+Despite the Association's implementation of the scheduled toll rate increase in 2005 and another non-scheduled toll rate increase in 2009 (discussed below) and performance of the 2005, 2006 and 2007 toll rate studies required under the Trust Indenture (see Note 8), the Association has been unable to comply with the Bond Revenue Covenant since January 2005.
+Therefore, as of January 1, 2008 (after 36 consecutive months), the Association was, and continues to be, in default under the Trust Indenture.
+The bond documents provide the Trustee with certain specific remedies in the event of such default.
 Such remedies include allowing the Trustee to (a) take legal action to require the Association to perform covenants with respect to the Bonds, (b) take legal action to require the Association to account for revenues as if it were the trustee of an express trust for the senior bondholders, (c) take legal action to prohibit any acts or things that may be unlawful or in violation of the senior bondholders' rights, (d) prohibit the Association from withdrawing monies from any bond Accounts (other than the Rebate Fund and Renewal and Replacement Fund accounts), without the Trustee's written consent, (e) take legal action to request that a court appoint a receiver of the Trust Estate and the Association's income, revenues, and use of profits, and (f) take legal action to protect and enforce its rights and those of the senior bondholders to enforce payment of the principal, redemption price and interest due on the senior bonds.
 The bond documents do not provide any remedy that would accelerate the due date of any debt service payments due on the outstanding Bonds.
 The Bonds are secured by the Trust Estate, which includes (a) all bond funds except the Rebate and the Renewal and Replacement Funds, (b) all Revenues as defined in the bond documents, (c) all of the Association's rights in its License Agreement with the SCDOT, and (d) any other property assigned to the Trustee by the Association.
 There is no provision in the bond documents that will allow the Trustee to place a lien or mortgage on any of the Association's physical assets.

-The Association received a notice from the Trustee in January 2008 and again in May 2009 stating that an event of default has occurred.
-In the notices, the Trustee acknowledges and reserves its remedies provided in the Trust Indenture, but does not identify which, if any, actions are to be taken on behalf of the bondholders.
+The Association received a notice from the Trustee in January 2008 and again in May 2009 stating that an event of default had occurred.
+In the notices, the Trustee acknowledged and reserved its remedies provided in the Trust Indenture, but did not identify which, if any, actions were to be taken on behalf of the bondholders.
 As of the date of this report, the Association has not received any communications from the Trustee indicating any intent to initiate proceedings under the Trust Indenture.